ihouwat/pygame-learning/same_again_game/scratchpad.md

 		- checks two game states to render text, one for completing a level, the other for completing a game.
 Can we combine them?
 		- the game completed animation is a nested conditional.
 Let's clean that up.
 - update readme with what i did and my learnings (PyGame, basic game design, practicing Python OOP, working with Copilot)

-Game states
-* Menu: the menu screen
-* Game: the game screen
-* Pause: the game is paused (no need, we will not be using a timer)
-* Game Over: the game is over (nah we don't want that with a kiddo :) )

 ## Learnings
 ### State machine pattern